nekitze/CPP_SmartCalc_v2.0/README.md

 # CPP_SmartCalc_v2.0
 🧮➕➖ Implemention of extended version of the usual calculator.

+The calculation principle is based on the Reverse Polish Notation and the Dijkstra's algorithm.

 ## Install:
 1. Go to /src
 2. Do ```make install```